Gonzalez32/Gonzalez32/README.md

 #### SOFTWARE ENGINEER
 ![Full Stack Developer](https://email.uplers.com/blog/wp-content/uploads/2020/07/GIF-blog.gif)

-A dedicated, optimistic, and self-driven full-stack software engineer that loves to learn and who tries to make the most out of difficult situations.
-This passion led me to challenge myself daily, I'm not comfortable with settling and I'm always looking for an opportunity to do better and achieve greatness.
+I am a full-stack engineer who tries to make the most out of difficult situations.
+I'm not comfortable with settling and I’m always looking for opportunities to do better.
+I still get nervous at daily stand-up and stand-down, but I enjoy these moments because we’re all together as a team.
+I am excited to solve, adept at learning quickly with a driven and positive attitude.
+I look to find new creative ways to inspire and better the lives of others.
 Ready to make a positive impact, join a great team and grow within.
-With 6 years of machine operation services and project management experience and 1 year worth of web development experience.

 Skills: REACT / JS / HTML / CSS / Ruby / Python